Monday, February 3, 2014

 After completing 9 marathons and 81 ultras, I have acknowledged that road running has always been my weakness.
 I suppose it largely has to do with my lack of enjoying road running, but also because of how much slower I have been compared to others.
 By nature and personality, I am more aligned with the laid back nature of trail running.
 I love just going with the flow, relaxing, enjoying the views, and being able to seamlessly click off 15, 20, 25 mile runs through the mountains.
 However, over the years, with all my trail running, my body has adapted to the more lumbering pace of going up and down mountains and hills.
 While my cardio has benefited from this, the muscle conditioning and turnover needed to run faster on roads never really developed.
 Odd as it sounds, it became easier for me to run 50 miles at a nine minute pace, than five miles at a seven minute pace, though you'd assume the speed would pick up drastically at "shorter" distances.
 Nope, never happened, and I can partially attribute this to the fact I started off running long slow ultras and not with road races like many people.

 It's been frustrating to say the least.
 I have studied and implemented marathon training routines, done the speed work (sometimes for 3-4 months), saw little progress, and then jumped back into the trail ultras which I found more gratifying (and less disappointing).
 I've done a handful of road races in the past few years, and a couple trail marathons just to test the waters to see how far from Boston I am.
 The results have always been the same.
 I'd struggle to run seven minute miles for a 10k here, run a 3:44 trail marathon there, and run a 1:37 half marathon somewhere else.
 It certainly didn't help when the Boston qualifying standard for my age group dropped down to a 3:05.
-Friends of mine that I knew were much faster were barely qualifying.
+Friends that are much faster are barely qualifying.
 I mean, geeze, I'd have to average a 7:05 pace for 26.2 miles.
 That is 1:25 faster than the fastest mile I ran in high school, and a faster pace than anything I could muster for 10k as an adult.
 Putting it all into perspective can really suck.
-As of the end 2013, my half marathon PR was a 1:37 (formerly a 1:42 from 2009), but even that projected out to a 3:14 marathon and I knew there was no way I could maintain the same pace for another 13.1 miles.
-Again, it seemed I was more realistically a 3:25 to 3:20 marathoner, and still a long, long, way from Boston.
+As of 2013, my half marathon PR was a 1:37, improved from a 1:42 from 2009, but even that projected out to a 3:14 marathon and I knew there was no way I could maintain the same pace for another 13.1 miles.
+Again, it seems my potential is a 3:20 to 3:25 marathon, though I have yet to run faster than a 3:33, and am still a long, long, way from Boston.

 February 2014.
 I've been patient over the past three months, and spending more time with focused workouts, and not just mindlessly running all the time.
 I suppose working full-time again has caused me to re-evaluate my routine and forced me to be more efficient.
 I admittedly had too much free time much of the past six months and found myself just kinda running to fill the time, and often finding my pace drifting slower and slower.
 While in Colorado, it was beautiful and amazing, but most of my mileage came from hiking.
 Not the best combination for improving speed, though it sure was incredible.
 Thankfully, the physical perks of living at high altitude carried over to my move back East, and I made sure not to squander any cardiovascular gains from living at 5,000 feet all summer and fall.
 That's when I decided to step up to the challenge of running roads again and signed up for my first road run since 2012.
 It was a local 15 miler, with no prior speed training, no taper, no planning.
 I just saw it as a good race to assess my current fitness, or lack thereof.